Assistant District Attorney Profiles

 Attorney Smith joined the District Attorney's Office in 1985 as an assistant district attorney under District Attorney Robert Mix.
 In 1986, he was appointed First Assistant District Attorney by newly elected District Attorney Ray Gricar.
 Attorney Smith remained as Gricar's First Assistant until Gricar's disappearance in April 2005 when he was sworn in as Acting District Attorney.
-He has served as First Assistant District Attorney to District Attorney Stacy Parks Miller since 2010.
+He was appointed Deputy District Attorney in January 2022.

 Joshua Andrews joined the Centre County District Attorney’s Office in July of 2021 and serves as an Assistant District Attorney.
 A native of Cleveland, Ohio, he graduated cum laude with a bachelor’s degree from The Ohio State University in 2007.
 In 2010 Mr. Andrews obtained his law degree from Case Western Reserve University, graduating cum laude.
 Before joining this office, he practiced in Seattle, Washington for 11 years, first with the King County Prosecuting Attorney’s Office, then with the Northwest Defenders Division of the King County Department of Public Defense.